redeboer/BOSS_Gitbook/GLOSSARY.md

 Ideally, there is a glossary of key terms within BESIII.
 These terms can be collected on this page.
 {% endhint %}

+# Word 1
+Definition of word 1

+# Word 2
+Definition of word 2